Bread Machine Cuban Bread (Pan Cubano)

 ingredients needed to make Cuban bread.Pin

-• White granulated sugar for a classic taste.
+• SUGAR: White granulated for flavor and browning.

 Step-by-Step Instructions